-Students who successfully complete all courses in the IBL or PIL program are awarded a Certificate of Completion.
-The certificates of the students with the three highest averages in each of the programs each year will indicate that the students completed their program "With Merit".
+Students who successfully complete all courses in the IBL, IEL. or PIL stream are awarded a Certificate of Completion.
+The certificates of the students with the three highest averages in each of the streams each year will indicate that the students completed their program "With Merit".